vmware-tanzu-labs/educates-training-platform/docs/getting-started/quick-start-guide.md

 The quickest way to install and start experimenting with Educates is to install it on your local machine using a Kubernetes cluster created using Kind.
 To make this process easier, Educates provides a set of scripts you can use to create the cluster and deploy Educates.

+This local Educates environment is also the recommended setup for working on your own workshop content, as it provides you with a local image registry which can be used to hold both custom workshop base images and your published workshops.
+Together this provides a quick local workflow for iterating on changes to your workshop content, without needing to publish anything to third party sites.

 A detailed description on how to install Educates into any Kubernetes cluster is included later in the documentation.

 Host system requirements